How to Get the Ideal Office Temperature

 - Provide more frequent breaks.
 If it's a hot day, then give your staff more breaks, even if it means cutting a 15 minute break into smaller, five minute breaks.
 This will give them a chance to relax and re-hydrate.

 - Upgrade the heating and cooling equipment in the building.
 While this is expensive, upgrading the equipment can make it easier to provide a comfortable temperature for all employees.
-If the equipment is years or even decades old, moving to newer equipment can be energy efficient and may even save some money.
+If the equipment is years or even decades old, replacing with newer equipment can be energy efficient and may even save some money.

 - Shut off the electronics.
 Computers, monitors, and other equipment can generate heat.
 If it's older equipment, it could generate even more heat.
 So shut those devices off if you are in a hot office so you can cool down.